premchander-revature/interviewquestions/Java8_IS/Java8_Int_Spe.md

 <details> <summary> <b> Show Answer </b> </summary>
 <blockquote>

-- `@Functional interface `, if used will force the compiler to check whether the given interface has single-abstract method or not.
+- `@Functional interface `- used to force the compiler to check whether the given interface has single-abstract method or not.
 - If not, compiler will throw error `"Unexpected @FunctionalInterface annotation"`

 </blockquote>